TheTardes/Spread/README.md

-This is our Project 2 responsive design
+Project 2-Responsive design

-The reading we chose is "Hooked on a Feeling" by Micheal Rock.
+As a group, we created a website in HTML and CSS based on the reading we chose "Hooked on a Feeling" by Micheal Rock.

 The author primarily discusses about how performance is shifting beyond rationality, and how the moodboard represents feeling.

-We try to incorporate the moodboard concept into a formal grid based layout for legibility and readability.
-We also included interactive buttons to make the website feel more dynamic and less like a static poster.
+To reflect this, we designed a  layout that emphasizes legibility and readability while evoking the moodboard concept.
+We added interactive buttons to enhance the website's dynamic feel, less like a static poster format and bringing the design to life.

-Full Design and print verison is not done yet.

-To do:
-- We need to connect quotes with paragaph lines
-- Switch toggle "on" to "off" with no color..
-- Print version layout
-- Figure out max and min width for mobile - delete margins from each block

-10/29 Update:
-Switch toggle can not be done in html&css, only in javascript.
-5 screen size (phone×2, tablet, desktop×2),1 print

 Inji & Yuting